jimmywyatt/SQLStyleGuide/README.md

 * Do - Use Alias's for objects (they should normally be the first letter of the object it Company becomes c (lowercase))
 * Do Not - Use the full object name, unless very short
-* Why - If everything has an alias the engine does not have to look for the objects the colums are part of
+* Why - If everything has an alias the engine does not have to look for the objects the columns are part of

 ```SQL
 Select